 The book Educated, A Memoir, chronicles the self-taught journey of Tara Westover from Mormon surveillist home to Harvard and Cambridge.
-It’s a very inspiring story of the value of reading books and teaching yourself things.
+It’s a very inspiring story of the value of reading books and self-study.
 There has been a lot of public attention for this story but read on if you want to know why I like the book so much.

 Teaching yourself things